nephio-project/docs/user-guide/exercises.md

 simulate a gNodeB and UE.
 Just like our other packages, UERANSIM needs to be configured to attach to the correct networks and use the correct IP address.
-Thus, we use our standard specialization techniques and pipeline to deploy UERANSIM, just like other network functions.
+Thus, we use our standard specialization techniques and pipeline to deploy UERANSIM, just like the other network functions.

-However, before we do that, let's register the UE with free5gc as a subscriber.
+However, before we do that, let us register the UE with free5gc as a subscriber.
 You will use the free5gc Web UI to do this.
 To access it, you need to open another port forwarding session.
 Assuming you have the `regional-kubeconfig` file you created earlier in your home directory, you need to establish another